shmilee/awesome-away/readme.rst

 Description
 -----------

-This module provides wallpapers, widgets and utilities for Awesome_ WM 4.x.
+This module provides wallpapers, widgets, themes and utilities for Awesome_ WM 4.x.
 Some partial widgets and utilities extracted from other repositories are also included in `./third_party`.